-Ajaat, a Thai cucumber salad recipe, is a simple, light and refreshing side dish typically served on the side with Thai satay.
+Ajaat, a Thai cucumber salad for satay, is a simple, light, and refreshing side dish typically served on the side with Thai satay.
 The sweet, sour, and crispy relish with a spicy tinge is a perfect summer condiment to serve alongside your grilled food or as a side salad.

 It is becoming one of our family and friends' favorite salad recipes this summer.
 It offers the best flavor for a simple side dish!